dirakx1/AWS/README.md

-## CI pipeline
+## CI/CD pipelines
-* AWS codecommit: integrated with IAM
+### AWS codecommit: integrated with IAM
+* CodeCommit is a source control service provided by AWS that allows us to host our own repositories on AWS.
+You can push code to CodeCommit as you push to GitHub.
-* AWS codebuild
+### AWS codedeploy
+* CodeDeploy is an AWS deployment service that automates the deployment process to multiple AWS services.
+CodeDeploy allows you to push your code and it will handle the installation of it on your instances or resources.
-* AWS code pipeline.
+### AWS code pipeline
+* CodePipeline is a continuous delivery service provided by AWS.
+It helps us to automate the build, test, and deploy phases of our application and can help troubleshoot what went wrong and in what phase.

 ## Python s3 connection
 * https://realpython.com/python-boto3-aws-s3/